putianyi889/Miscellaneous/扫雷/GSC Guide.md

 For example, if your ID text is `Guo Jin Yang` and the token is `G777`, then you need to change your ID text to `Guo Jin Yang G777`.
 The sorting process is half-manual so as long as your ID texts are consistent, whether you add a space doesn't matter.
 If you somehow have inconsistent ID texts, you will need to contact the host to resolve the problem.

 ## How do I zoom the Arbiter window?
 The fundamental size of Arbiter cells are fixed as 16x16 pixels.
-There are workarounds to zoom it or make it looks larger.
+There are workarounds to zoom it or make it look larger.